 In order to meet degree requirements, nursing majors must have a minimum cumulative GPA of 2.0 to progress in the nursing sequence.
 A student who earns a grade lower than C- in a nursing course must repeat the course and achieve a grade of at least Cbefore enrolling in a more advanced nursing course.
 Students are not permitted to repeat any nursing course more than once.
 Students who earn a grade lower than C- in more than one nursing course will not be permitted to continue in the program.
-Students should meet regularly with their advisor to ensure that all requirements are being met.
+Students should have regular contact with their advisor to ensure that all requirements are being met.

 Students are required to meet all immunization, safety, criminal background checks, drug screenings, and CPR requirements prior to clinical coursework and direct patient care.
-Additional requirements for the clinical education may be required by the healthcare agency to which a student is assigned.
+Additional requirements for clinical education may be required by the healthcare agency to which a student is assigned.
+A minimum of 84 hours of clinical time is required to complete NURS 443.
 Students are expected to provide their own transportation to all required clinical experiences.